 Reserving Your Spot

 Registration for the Baylor in the Caribbean summer study abroad program is on a first-come, first-served basis.
 Early registration is recommended as space is limited.
-Applications are available now and will be accepted until all 10 spots are filled.
+Applications will open during early Fall 2016 and will be accepted until all 10 spots are filled.

-To reserve your place in the program, please turn in the following:
+To reserve your place in the program, you must complete/submit the following three items:

 - Flight itinerary